spiral-project/ihatemoney/docs/contributing.md

 ### Getting the sources

-You must develop on top of the Git master branch:
+You must develop on top of the Git main branch:

     git clone https://github.com/spiral-project/ihatemoney.git